1realbzy/recommendation-system/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Download the dataset from the provided link
 4. Follow the notebooks in the `notebooks/` directory

-## Project Progress
-Daily updates and progress will be tracked through GitHub commits.

 ## License
 [MIT License](LICENSE)